 The chances are pretty good that you have an old dad hat or bucket hat lying around, and with a little bit of creativity, you can customize a hat into something special for a kid in your life.

 Say you have a red bucket hat.
 Sew some black felt rectangles to the brim, glue on a couple of big googly eyes at the front, and use fabric paint to draw on some black spots, and suddenly you have a ladybug hat!

 If you have a green ball cap, you could easily make a frog hat by adding some googly eyes, light green paint for spots, and a red fabric tongue.
 The possibilities are endless!

 7. Make Your Own Light Fixture

 There you have it!
-Seven great ways to repurpose your old hats into gifts or conversation starters without working up a sweat or breaking the bank.
+Seven great ways to repurpose your old hats into gifts or conversation starters without breaking the bank.